 The SanDisk Extreme and Ultra cards are both UHS-1.
 According to this UHS speed rating, the data intake and outflow for both cards are only managed by a single row of pins.

 Because there is just one row of pins, you cannot view other saved media while something is downloading to the card.

-Besides that, they are only capable to transfer data at a maximum of 104mb/s.
+Besides that, they are only capable of file transfers at a maximum of 104mb/s.
 The UHS class, on the other hand, is an additional consideration when it comes to card speed.